-Type 1 Incidents include: abuse, (including exploitation and financial exploitation), neglect, death, hospital admissions or emergency room visits, injury, medication error, and choking.
+Type 1 Incidents include: abuse, neglect, death, hospital admissions or emergency room visits, injury, medication error, and choking.
 Abuse includes: physical abuse, verbal abuse, mental abuse, sexual abuse, involuntary seclusion, and any action or inaction that deprives an individual in DDA funded services of the ability to exercise their legal rights, as articulated in State or federal law including seclusion.